ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Tenant.md

 1. Tenant's Name
 1. When creating the name of a tenant folder, it must adhere to a bilingual nomenclature and leverage the official abbreviation list of current Government of Canada departments, agencies, Crown Corporations and special operating agencies: [https://www.canada.ca/en/government/dept.html](https://www.canada.ca/en/government/dept.html).

-   For example, when creating a tenant folder to represent the Public Health Agency of Canada, employ both the official English and French abbreviation separated by a dash (e.g. PHAC-ASPC).
+   For example, when creating a tenant folder to represent Shared Services Canada, employ both the official English and French abbreviation separated by a dash (e.g. SSC-SPC).

    ![folder](img/departments-and-agencies-en.png)